MicrosoftDocs/azure-stack-docs/azure-local/manage/health-alerts-via-azure-monitor-alerts.md

 ## Modify health alerts threshold

 You can modify the threshold of some health alerts, such as CPU, memory, storage usage via PowerShell.
+For more information, see [Modify Health Service settings](./health-service-settings.md).

 To view the current threshold settings for different health faults, run the following command: